Political Rhetoric: Overview

 Introduction

 Rhetoric is the art of speaking or writing in a way that communicates a point clearly, often with the goal of persuading an audience of the merit of a particular point of view.
-Political rhetoric deploys this art in the service of government and society, and has been since at least the time of the ancient Greeks and Romans.
-The twenty-first-century context adds a new twist to the operation of political rhetoric, which is that people around the world now use a wide range of new media to communicate with one another, enabling all kinds of rhetoric to reach more people than ever before.
+Political rhetoric deploys this art in the service of government and society, and has been used since at least the time of the ancient Greeks and Romans.
+The twenty-first-century context adds a new twist to the operation of political rhetoric, which is that people around the world now use a wide range of media to communicate with one another, enabling all kinds of rhetoric to reach more people than ever before.

 Good political rhetoric presents facts in a way that convinces audiences of the merits of a policy or political position, usually by generating an emotional response in addition to an intellectual one.
 In a democracy, political parties compete through political rhetoric, each trying to persuade a majority of voters that its position is the best for the community, state, or country as a whole.
-In the United States in the first decades of the twenty-first century, a debate began over whether mainstream political rhetoric in its current form facilitates or subverts the establishment of common ground on key issues.
+In the United States in the early twenty-first century, a debate began over whether mainstream political rhetoric in its current form facilitates or subverts the establishment of common ground on key issues.
 Some argue that modern political rhetoric "preaches to the converted," issuing emotional appeals that solidify party support and isolate those who disagree with it, thus making compromise difficult or impossible.
 Others say public debate in the United States is entirely in line with the historic operation of American democracy and should not be cause for concern.

 Understanding the Discussion

-Deliberative rhetoric: Rhetoric that tries to persuade an audience to act, employed in the context of political decision making.
+Deliberative rhetoric: Rhetoric that tries to persuade an audience to act, employed in the context of political decision-making.

 Epideictic rhetoric: Rhetoric that is ceremonial in nature, offering praise or blame for a person, thing, or event.